Wine and Japanese Food Pairing – Perfect Matching

 Various Yakimono paired with white and red

 There are a range of innovative and skilful grilling and frying techniques that create the different yakimono of Japanese cuisine, all of which serve to strongly highlight the main ingredients being cooked, rather than additional sauces or additives.
 This presentation of grilled or fried meats works perfectly with fragrant, lighter bodied reds.
 Nebbiolo has the perfect range of flavours, lighter body and structure to pair very well with yakitori beef, chicken and more.
-The same can be said for cooler-climate Syrah and Greek Xinomvro.
+The same can be said for cooler-climate Syrah and Greek Xinomavro.

 For more interesting wine stuff, follow us on: